JuliaActuary/MortalityTables.jl/README.md

 ### Getting tables from [mort.SOA.org](https://mort.soa.org)

 Given a table id ([for example](https://mort.soa.org/ViewTable.aspx?&TableIdentity=60029) `60029`) you can request the table directly from the SOA's mortality table service.
+Remember that not all tables have been tested, though the standard source format should mean compatibility with `MortalityTables.jl`.

 ```
 aus_life_table_female = get_SOA_table(60029)